SixSq/old.sixsq.github.com/_posts/news/2017-10-05-news-innovation-radar-poll.md

 SixSq's entry to the competition focuses on **energy-saving** technologies for street lighting systems.

 Please take a minute to **vote for SixSq** at **[https://ec.europa.eu/futurium/en/industrial-enabling-tech/sixsq](https://ec.europa.eu/futurium/en/industrial-enabling-tech/sixsq)** so that we can be one of the 4 winners from this category and give us the chance to pitch our tech to a jury of experts.
 Just **2 clicks** is all it takes.
+The poll closes 15 October 2017.

 Thanks for supporting SixSq!
 And many thanks to the Swiss State Secretariat for Education, Research and Innovation **[SERI](https://www.sbfi.admin.ch/sbfi/en/home.html)**, [Euresearch](https://www.euresearch.ch/en/) and all our [R&D](http://sixsq.com/r-and-d/) project partners who have made this possible.